multimeric/koa-pg-session/readme.md

 ### Constructor

-The koa-pg-session module returns a constructor function that takes two parameters.
+The koa-pg-session module returns a constructor function that takes two parameters, `connection`, and `session`:

 ```javascript
 var PgStore = require('koa-pg-session');